 What to Expect as Intended Parents

 Without proper preparation, the surrogacy process can get quite overwhelming.
 There are a lot of legal, medical, financial, and emotional moving parts throughout the entire journey, so it is important to know what to expect.
-That is why the surrogacy experts at California Surrogacy Center have created this brief guide for what to expect for the intended parents of the surrogate child.
+That is why the surrogacy experts at California Surrogacy Center have created this brief guide for what to expect for intended parents.

-First things first, contact California Surrogacy Center to let us know you are interested in becoming a parent.
+First things first, contact California Surrogacy Center to let us know you are interested in gestational surrogacy.
 Once you do so, we will get in touch with you to discuss your options and possible next steps.